abbruzze/kernal64/README.md

 - Improved cart button functionality for freezers: now the freezer will activate interrupt only if the CPU is in the fetching state.
 - VIC BA requests skipped when 2Mhz mode is on
 - Improved 1581 speed cycles in order to run fast loaders in C64 mode properly
-- All disk now are write protected if the corresponding file on local drive is read-only
+- All disks now are write protected if the corresponding file on local drive is read-only
 - New scala 2.12.7 libraries
+- Changed keyboard handling of non-standard keys.
+Used extended key codes to handle non standard keys.
+Now the keyboard file layout is simpler.
+Old keyboard file layout does not work any more.

 ### What's new in 1.4.7 (Sep 10th 2018)